 Porphyry Island Lighthouse is located on the eastern side of the Black Bay Peninsula 40 km east of Thunder Bay.
 You can access through the Silver Islet boat ramp to get to the water.
 Most arrive by power boat, sailing craft or by kayak.
 Landing is suggested at the northwest bay on Porphyry Island, just to the south of Walkers Channel.

-Amenities include two docks with a capacity of a draft of four feet for boaters.
-There are picnic table, fire pit, camp area, and boat house to welcome guests.
+Amenities include two docks with a capacity of a draft of 8 feet for boaters.
+There are picnic tables, a fire pit, camping area, and boathouse to welcome members & guests.
 Onsite there are several kilometres of walking trails one which takes you to the point on Porphyry Island.
 The walking trail bisects Porphyry Island Provincial Park Nature Reserve.

 Map showing all Canadian Lake Superior Lighthouses (provided by Lake Superior Magazine).